-A Gladue submission is when information is given to a judge about your unique experience as an Aboriginal person.
-A Gladue submission can be presented verbally (out loud) by you, an advocate or lawyer, or written down and given to the judge.
+A Gladue submission is when information is given to a judge about your unique experience as an Indigenous person.
+A Gladue submission can be presented orally (said out loud) by you, your lawyer, a Native courtworker, or an advocate; or it can be written down and given to the judge.

-- Are you, your family, or community members Indian residential school survivors?
+- Are you, your family, or community members Indian Residential School or Day school survivors?

 - Does your family practise their culture?

 - How did your family resist laws against holding ceremonies?